jameysharp/reader-py/README.md

 Limitations
 ===========

-This implementation currently:

-- can fetch full history from most WordPress feeds, as well as from the very small number of feeds which implement the RFC5005 standard.
+This implementation currently can fetch full history from most WordPress feeds, as well as from the very small number of feeds which implement the RFC5005 standard.
 (Details on that below.)
 Any other RSS or Atom feed won't work at all.

-- may overwhelm your web browser if you access a feed with a particularly large number of posts, because it will send you summary data about all of them at once.

 Also, feed readers usually help you remember what you're reading, but this one doesn't retain anything outside of basic access logs and the